 We parted with the idea that I’d contact him the next day with my decision.
 I wanted to carefully consider the pros and cons.
 After all, I really didn’t know much about this guy or what the chances were for his invention to be truly successful.

 It could be a real opportunity, but I’d be throwing away three-years of longevity with the tire shop to become a bodyguard, a job for which I wasn’t really qualified.
 I’m a big guy and certainly qualified with a handgun, but no qualifications other than that.
-On the other hand, the idea did have merit, and I could be part of something really special.
+On the other hand, the idea did have merit, and I could be part of something that could change the world.

 Later that evening, after a lot of thought, I decided to call him and ask if I could visit his “shop” before making a decision – I wanted to gauge what his capabilities were.
 I thought that just seeing the equipment and tools would give me some indication of his commitment and seeing the building itself would also tell me something.
 I just needed some reassurance.

 Hoover seemed to be pleased that I called.
 He gave me some rather detailed instructions on how to find his shop and invited me to visit him the following afternoon.